 In Wales, the brilliant coastline is yours to investigate, or you can move higher than ever with visits to the Brecon Beacons or Snowdonia.
 The capital city, Cardiff, merits a visit, as are revered

-Seaside resorts, for example, Victorian Llandudno, and Tenby, which highlights thirteenth-century town dividers.
+Seaside resorts, for example, Victorian Llandudno, and Tenby, highlights thirteenth-century town dividers.

 Enjoy the hot weather and a few homemade fairs at one of these beautiful British locations